will62794/snapshot-isolation-spec/README.md

 You can choose `Spec` as the temporal formula and set either of the following two expressions as invariants to check:

-**1. Assert that all histories are serializable:**
+*Assert that all histories are serializable:*

 ```tla
  IsSerializable(txnHistory)
  ```

-**2. Assert that there are no non-serializable histories with a read-only transaction anomaly:**
+*Assert that there are no non-serializable histories with a read-only transaction anomaly:*

 ```tla
  ~ReadOnlyAnomaly(txnHistory)